 We just spent a lot of time talking about the mitochondria and an antioxidant called CoQ10, which plays a crucial role in energy production but which can also naturally decrease in volume over time.
 That was not to say that this decrease is something we need to accept as we age.
 In fact, quite the opposite - the breakthrough cellular science I mentioned before comes in the form of a CoQ10 supplement specifically targeted towards supporting energy production.

-While there are many different CoQ10 supplements to choose from, the most innovative and effective comes from MitoQ.
-The makers of MitoQ saw that other CoQ10 supplements were struggling to pass the tough membrane of the mitochondria, and therefore were somewhat unproductive even at relatively high doses.
-Learning from this, MitoQ developed an enhanced version of CoQ10, whose smaller, positively charged body makes it hundreds of times more effective at being absorbed by the mitochondria than other supplements of its kind.
+While there are many different CoQ10 supplements to choose from, the most innovative and effective is MitoQ.
+The creators of MitoQ noticed that other CoQ10 supplements were struggling to pass the tough membrane of the mitochondria, and therefore were somewhat unproductive even at relatively high doses.
+Learning from this, they developed an enhanced version of CoQ10, whose smaller, positively charged body makes it hundreds of times more effective at being absorbed by the mitochondria than other supplements of its kind.